Sometimes referred to as the ‘Hawaii of the Atlantic’, the Azores is an archipelago of nine volcanic islands 1,000km west of Lisbon.

 Up until a few years ago, many would be hard pushed to pinpoint this collection of islands on a map.
 However, owing to the islands’ wild beauty and proximity to both mainland Europe and North America, this archipelago is making a name for itself.

-Find your escape from the bustle of city life and take a look at our handpicked selection of property for sale in the Azores.
 With lush verdant fields, black volcanic rock and the deep azure waters of the Atlantic, the Azores are bathed in colour and the perfect setting for returning to nature, switching off and spending quality time with loved ones.

 Buying a property in the Azores is not only a wonderful lifestyle investment for those who love nature and outdoor pursuits, but it is also an interesting financial investment too.
 Though not as touristic as the coastal areas of the mainland, these beautiful islands are becoming increasingly popular, with the likes of Forbes and CN Traveler singing their praise.
 Last August, the number of overnight stays in tourist and local accommodation rose by 14.7% when compared with August 2018.